 Dates: Other: 2000-2017

-Overview General Rose Memorial Hospital was founded in 1945.
+Abstract General Rose Memorial Hospital was founded in 1945.
 The hospital was named for General Maurice Rose, a Denver native, who had been killed in action the same year.
 General Rose was the highest ranking American officer killed in action in Europe and also the highest ranking Jewish officer in the Army.
-The hospital was intended to “serve the need of every creed.”The records highlight fundraising related to the hospital foundation through photographs, programs and other event...
+The hospital was intended to “serve the need of every creed.”The records highlight fundraising related to the hospital foundation and history of the hospital through photographs,...

 Dates: 1992 - 2011